-From those who responded that they had purchased pet health insurance for their dog(s), data was gathered about the timing of their purchase and the monthly cost for pet insurance premiums.
+From those who responded that they had purchased pet health insurance for their dog(s), data was gathered about the timing of their purchase and the monthly cost of pet insurance premiums.

-Not surprisingly, the majority of dog owners who purchased health insurance for their dog did so when their dog was a puppy (82.5%, 137).
+Not surprisingly, the majority of dog owners who purchased health insurance for their dogs did so when their dog was a puppy (82.5%, 137).

 According to this sample of big dog owners, the average monthly cost for pet health insurance was $108.15 per month with a total spend of $17,629.